vijay8i/this-and-that/01-build-systems/notes/gn-and-ninja.md

   include_dirs = [ "../lib" ]
 }
 ```
+> PS: found a neat trick to highlight *gn* syntax by setting the fence
+> block's language to be `lua`. :shushing_face:

 Clearly having to repeat `cflags`, `lib_dirs`, `ld_flags` and more for
 each target is not *DRY* at all.
 Intuitively, I thought it should be